Eyelid Surgery (Blepharoplasty)

-A few medical conditions make blepharoplasty more risky.
+A few medical conditions make blepharoplasty riskier.
 They include thyroid problems such as hypothyroidism and Graves’ disease, dry eye or lack of sufficient tears, high blood pressure or other circulatory disorders, cardiovascular disease, and diabetes.
-A detached retina or glaucoma is also reason for caution; check with your ophthalmologist before you have surgery.
+A detached retina or glaucoma is also a reason for caution; check with your ophthalmologist before you have surgery.

 You and your surgeon should carefully discuss your goals and expectations for this surgery.
 You’ll need to discuss whether to do all four eyelids or just the upper or lower ones, whether skin as well as fat will be removed, and whether any additional procedures are appropriate.